Ereignishorizont

 LNbits is a Free and Open Source Ssoftware (FOSS).
 LNbits is therefore freer and can grow more flexible and faster than proprietary systems.
 The more efficient solution will always prevail.
 And because LNbits is a FOSS, you have the possibility to build and run your own version of a LNbits server.
 LNbits itself is "just" a small (Python) program with a database that performs the function of an account system for Lightning ⚡ wallets.
 For this purpose, LNbits always needs a funding source, i.e. a wallet.
 The special feature of LNbits is the large number of extensions, which often also use the Lightning protocol LNURL.
 This enables applications that would not be possible with the pure standardized Lightning Netzwork Technology (Basis Of Lightning Technology (BOLT)) and enables the linking of different applications with Lightning payments.

-The first and easiest way to use LNbits is a custody service, like the free demo server legend.lnbits.com.
+The first and easiest way to use LNbits is a custody service, like the free demo server demo.lnbits.com.
 This is a good way to get your first experience with LNbits.
 Try it out, play around with it.
 The server is always up to date.
 You can get help with questions in English in the LNbits Telegram group.
-Please keep in mind that the Legend server is a custody service and is used experimentally by the developers from time to time, as updates are tested here.
+Please keep in mind that the demo server is a custody service and is used experimentally by the developers from time to time, as updates are tested here.
 So it is not recommended to consider the server as a "productive" instance, because it is a demonstration server with full functionality, but where there is no guarantee of function or funds.
 If you are looking for something more "reliable", you can either use a friend’s system, or host your own LNbits server with funding source right away.
 Only then you are really sovereign and have full control over LNbits and the funding source.
 But it doesn’t have to be black or white, sometimes there is a spectrum.

 3. The options to operate LNbits